LIP-Computing/os_restful_client/README.md

 # OS Restful Client

-Python openstack client which interacts with the OS restful api directly
+Python openstack client which interacts with the OS restful api directly **Project and user management is supported:**
+ * List
+ * Show
+ * Create single or bunch of elements, using attributes in command line or in a file
+ * delete single or bunch of elements, using attributes in command line or in a file

 ## Configuration
 The client requires the following environment variables: